joelburget/website/posts/visual-type-theory.md

 How does this diagram work?
-Constraints propagate from each parent and each child - the parent propagates the type it expects of its child and the child propagates its type.
-These are then unified (I used -> ^u syntax to represent unification).
+Constraints propagate from each parent and each child - the parent propagates the type it expects of its child and the child propagates its own type.
+These are then unified (I used -(u)-> syntax to represent unification).
 Unification results in constraints like `Int = a_1` and `a_1 = a_2`.
 It's not shown in this diagram, but all of those constraints need to continue to be unified until either there are no type variables left, giving us the final result, or an unsatisfiable constraint, like `Int = Float`{.haskell}, is observed.
 In this case type inference would result in `fib = [Int]`{.haskell}.

 Note that I skipped over the complication of typeclasses - for example, usually `0`{.haskell} would result in this constraint: `Num a => a`{.haskell}.
 I may